steenk/tripledollar/README.md

 # Selector

 One thing that is nice to have when programming for the web, is a selector function.
 In prototype.js the $() function is used to get elements by id out of a web page, and in jQuery you can use $() as a selector also.
 Now CSS selectors are used in modern browsers, with the functions `document.querySelector()` and `document.querySelectorAll()`, giving build-in CSS searching.
-So as a little extra feature, trippledollar sets $() as an alias for `document.querySelectorAll()`, after a check that it is not already taken by another library.
+So as a little extra feature, tripledollar sets $() as an alias for `document.querySelectorAll()`, after a check that it is not already taken by another library.
 That makes the $() to work almost like in jQuery for selections (just selections, not the extra stuff you get with jQuery).
 Compared to prototype.js it is simular to its $$() function.

 	var body = $('body')[0];
 	body.appendChild($$$('div.a-class-name'));